 Shopping for furniture during certain times of the year can help you save money on a potentially expensive project like furnishing your home.
 When budgeting to buy a house, furnishings are just one of many things to save for, so it’s a goal that might take a backseat to expenses that are essential to homeownership, like the down payment and monthly mortgage, among others.

-SoFi Money® is a financial tool you can use to set cash aside for a variety of different financial goals, with the option to set up different Vaults for different goals—including a living room full of brand-new furnishings.
+SoFi Checking and Savings® is a financial tool you can use to set cash aside for a variety of different financial goals, with the option to set up different Vaults for different goals—including a living room full of brand-new furnishings.
 There are no account fees and no minimums required to set up Vaults and start saving toward your financial goals.

 Photo credit: iStock/fizkes

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member